 The new sleek Embassy building at 12 Darwin Avenue, representing the best of contemporary Finnish architectural traditions the Ilmarinen, was officially opened in February 2002.
 It still attracts wide interest around Australia and has been praised as an architectural masterpiece.
 The building symbolises modern day Finland: its openness, high technology and love of nature.

-The building houses the Chancery of the Embassy and - as of 2015 - also the chancery of the Embassy of Estonia.
-Read Steve Evans's article published in the Canberra Times to learn just how geographical neighbours became the first diplomatic housemates in Australia.
+The building houses the Chancery of the Embassy and - as of 2015 - also the chancery of the Embassy of Estonia(Link to another website.).